 Pipestone National Monument is one of several monuments littered throughout the American Midwest.
-While it’s not usually the first place you think of as a holiday destination, this National Monument is one of the best Southern MN vacation spots of all.
+While it’s not usually the first place you think of as a Minnesota destination, it needs to be.

 3. Forestville Mystery Cave State Park

-Forestville Mystery Cave State Park is one of the best among Minnesota’s state parks, located right in the heart of Southern Minnesota.
+Forestville Mystery Cave State Park, located in the heart of Southern Minnesota, is one of the best among Minnesota’s state parks.

-It’s one of the first places to visit if you would like an experience that brings you right up to nature – where you can follow one of their hiking trails, take a guided tour of the park or just soak in the incredible atmosphere.
+It’s one of the first places to visit if you want an experience that brings you right up to nature – where you can follow one of their hiking trails, take a guided tour of the park, or soak in the incredible atmosphere.

-Admission fees are under $20, and cheaper for kids.
+It’s breathtaking.
+Admission fees are under $20 and are cheaper for kids.
 Plan for at least 1 to 2 hours here.
 It’s the type of place you’ll want to stay at for just five more minutes!